bowmanjeffs/paprica/README.md

 [Annotating metagenomes with paprica-mg](http://www.polarmicrobes.org/tutorial-annotating-metagenomes-with-paprica-mg/) (not yet updated)
 [Building the paprica database](http://www.polarmicrobes.org/building-the-paprica-database/) (not yet updated)

+## Announcements

+### Please be sure to update to the most recent version of gappa, as paprica assumes the naming conventions of the most recent version.

-## We just completed a major update to paprica that provided a number of improvements.
+### We just completed a major update to paprica that provided a number of improvements.
 The documentation and tutorials will lag the code development, but the basic commands and structure of the output are similar.
 I encourage you to try the latest code by cloning the repository, and to create an issue if you encounter any problems.

-## Alternatively you can go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.
+### Alternatively you can go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.

 ## To run paprica you will need:
 * [epa-ng](https://github.com/Pbdas/epa-ng)